theoden8/sh-project/README.md

 * make_lattice.py: incrementally constructs a partial order graph out of given files, and produces an image

+* lattice_utils.py: utilities for lattice operations

+* make_lattice_animation.py: construct frames for an animation

+* make_lattice_frame.py: construct individual image frame from a snapshot

+* make_frames: construct image frames from snapshots in parallel

+* make_movie: make a movie out of frames

 * quick_notes.pdf: updated version of notes from papers

 ## solver